Careers in Information Systems

 In the world today you cannot effectively perform without a solid understanding of the role of Information Systems in business and national and global economy.
 This is the lifeblood of the modern enterprise, making up the single largest portion of capital spending among US corporations.

-There are three parts to a Bachelor of Science in Business Administration with an Information Systems emphasis.
+There are three parts to a Bachelor of Science in Business Administration with an Information Systems major.

-The courses for the Information Systems emphasis may include
+The courses for the Information Systems major may include

 - Designing for The Web